zzzunes/food-connection/README.md

 We currently have a free-tier cluster through [MongoDB atlas](https://www.mongodb.com/cloud/atlas).
 This means that we have 512MB of storage space, 500 available connections, and shared CPU time.
 It is hosted in the Eastern US, and can be trivially upgraded in the future.
 Behind the scenes it is being hosted with Azure.
-In order to connect to this account, you must enter the password in the connection string (the ATLAS_URI variable in `backend/.env`)
+In order to connect to this account, <b>you must enter the password in the connection string</b> (the ATLAS_URI variable in `backend/.env`).
+Additionally, all calls in the app that reference api endpoints must reference your localhost.
+If you get a network request failed exception, <b> make sure that all of your calls are valid addresses on the same network as your mobile device. </b>

 # Using the DB